SeriousOldMan/Simulator-Controller/Docs/Team Center.md

 2. *rFactor 2* and *Le Mans Ultimate*

-   Refuel amount, the chosen tyre compound(s) and pressures, as well as the repair settings are exact.
+   Refuel amount, the chosen tyre compound(s) and pressures, as well as the repair settings and the selected next driver are exact.

 3. *iRacing*